Products / Serenity Zebra Shades

 A wobbly cassette is almost always a bracket problem.
 The industry default is a thin-gauge metal bracket that doesn’t grab the cassette tightly enough.
 Over time, it rattles.
 With enough vibration or a bad install, it can disengage entirely and drop the shade.

-The fix: We redesigned our bracket substantially thicker than the industry standard, with a tighter grip on the cassette.
+The fix: We made our bracket substantially thicker than the industry standard, with a tighter grip on the cassette.
 Then we went further and engineered a child-safety fail-safe.
 If the cassette somehow disengages from the bracket, it can’t fall.
 Release requires a deliberate second step.
 No accidents.

 Problem 03